jameswhoughton/tebex-tech-task/README.md

 - `ProfileSourceXbl`

 Each strategy is responsible for three things:
 - Validating the parameters for the external request
 - Generating a cache key
 - Fetching the profile from the external service

-The controller method uses a form request (`ProfileLookupRequest`) to validate the type.
-Validation of the other parameters is handled within each strategy (as they are really parameters for the external request).

 The type of strategy to use is determined based upon the request data (e.g. if the `type` is `minecraft` and there is an `id`, use `ProfileSourceMinecraftId`).
 This logic is contained within the `ProfileSourceEnum`.

 I switched the endpoint from `web` to `api` as it is a stateless, public API endpoint, so we don't have to worry about sessions.
 This also has the benefit of making it very easy to scale horizontally.

+## Validation

+The controller method uses a form request (`ProfileLookupRequest`) to validate the type.
+Validation of the other parameters is handled within each strategy (as they are really parameters for the external request).

-### Errors
+## Errors

 Since the external apis all seem to use status codes differently, I have attempted to normalise them with the `ExternalRequestFailedException`.
 Any server error from the external resource results in a `502 - Bad Gateway` response and any client error from the server results in a `400 - Bad Request` response, with the exception of a not found error (which returns a `404 - Not Found` response).
 This exception handling has been moved out of the Controller so as to offer future consistency if new endpoints are added.

-### Resiliency
+## Resiliency

 - The service is stateless so can easily scale horizontally.
 - All external requests have a timeout (5s) and will retry up to 3 times with an incremental back-off.